cerminar/ntuple-analysis/README.md

     ```
     export WORKON_HOME=/data/YOUR_USERNAME/.virtualenvs
     ```
-    *where the YOUR_USERNAME is your username.*
+    *where YOUR_USERNAME is your username.*

-5. Run a shell script ```setup_lxplus.sh``` to set-up the LXPLUS service.
+5. Run the shell script ```setup_lxplus.sh``` to set-up the LXPLUS service.

     ```
     source setup_lxplus.sh
     ```

-6. Run another shell script ```setVirtualEnvWrapper.sh``` to initialize virtual environment wrapper.
+6. Run another shell script, ```setVirtualEnvWrapper.sh```, to initialize the virtual environment wrapper.

      ```
     source setVirtualEnvWrapper.sh
     ```

-    *To learn more about Virtual Environment wrapper, you can take a look at the docs [link](https://virtualenvwrapper.readthedocs.io/en/latest/install.html).*
+    *To learn more about the Virtual Environment Wrapper, you can take a look at the docs [link](https://virtualenvwrapper.readthedocs.io/en/latest/install.html).*

 7. Create a virtual environment for the project.